Understanding Microphone Polar Patterns: A Guide To Cardioid, Omnidirectional, And Bi-directional Patterns

 Additionally, the bi-directional pattern is suitable for recording sound sources positioned at different angles.
 By utilizing the null points at the sides, it can isolate the desired sound source and reject unwanted sounds from other directions.

 In summary, the bi-directional polar pattern offers equal sensitivity to front and rear sound sources, strong side rejection, and precise sound capturing.
-Its applications range from recording duets and interviews to isolating specific sound sources positioned at different angles.
+Its range from recording duets and interviews to isolating specific sound sources positioned at different angles.

 Cardioid Polar Pattern